Legionnaires Disease

 Physical Examination

-Manifestations of LD may include the following:
+Manifestations of Legionnaires disease (LD) may include the following:

 Table 1.
 Legionnaires Disease: Six Clinical Predictors and Diagnostic Eliminators in Adults Admitted with Pneumonia a